Angelica Tuttolomondo

 Biography

-Dr. Tuttolomondo graduated with the highest distinction from University of Palermo (Italy), earning a Master of Science in Civil Engineering with a focus on structures and geotechnics in July 2016, achieving a score of 110/110 cum laude.
-As part of the Master's curriculum, she conducted research at University College Dublin, which culminated in a thesis entitled “Cohesive frictional materials: comparison between discrete formulation and mesoscale modelling”.In February 2021, she successfully defended her Ph.D. in Geomechanics at EPFL in Lausanne, Switzerland, with a PhD thesis entitled “Effective stress for unsaturated active clays and in-situ effective stress estimation methodology”.
-During her doctoral studies, she focused on several areas including the mechanical modelling of active clays and other geomaterials under both saturated and unsaturated conditions, the theoretical prediction of fluid pressures and mechanical behaviour in unsaturated geomaterials under undrained conditions, and in-situ stress state estimations.
-Her research was notably supported by Nagra, the Swiss National Cooperative for the Disposal of Radioactive Waste.
+Dr. Angelica Tuttolomondo graduated with the highest distinction from the University of Palermo (Italy) in July 2016, earning a Master of Science in Civil Engineering with a focus on structures and geotechnics (110/110 cum laude).
+As part of her studies, she conducted research at University College Dublin, culminating in a thesis entitled “Cohesive frictional materials: comparison between discrete formulation and mesoscale modelling.”In February 2021, she obtained her Ph.D. in Geomechanics at EPFL, Lausanne, with a thesis entitled “Effective stress for unsaturated active clays and in-situ effective stress estimation methodology.”
+Her doctoral research focused on the chemo-hydro-mechanical behavior of active clays under saturated and unsaturated conditions, the prediction of fluid pressures and mechanical responses in undrained states, and the development of in-situ stress estimation methods.

-She has been awarded various innovation grants, including the ENAC Innovation Seed Grant, the Design and Prototype Grant, and the NTN Innovation Grant.
-Additionally, she has received the Venture Kick Phase 1 and the Innosuisse Initial Coaching.
+Alongside her academic activities, Dr. Tuttolomondo is CEO and co-founder of InSituMetrix, a start-up developing deep-tech instruments for reliable in-situ stress estimation in geo-energy applications such as CO₂ storage, geothermal energy, and hydrogen storage.
+She has been awarded several innovation and entrepreneurial grants, including the ENAC Innovation Seed Grant, the Design and Prototype Grant, the NTN Innovation Booster Grant, Venture Kick (Phase 1), and Innosuisse Initial Coaching.

-She serves as the Swiss representative for the Technical Committee TC-308 “Energy Geotechnics” of the International Society of Soil Mechanics and Geotechnical Engineering.
+She serves as the Swiss representative in two ISSMGE Technical Committees: TC-308 “Energy Geotechnics” and TC-215 “Environmental Geotechnics.”

 Mission